How Do I Know I’m Ready For Sex?

 Are you ready to communicate honestly and clearly about what you want and need?

-Before you have sex, it’s important to feel comfortable communicating with the person you’re having sex with about what you need and what you’re comfortable with.
+Before you have sex, it’s important to feel comfortable communicating with the person you’re having sex with about what you need and what you’re comfortable with as well as your boundaries and their boundaries.
 It’s not always easy to talk about sex, but communication is super important.

 - Do I have a healthy relationship with the person I’m having sex with?